isaacnmm/pestpolicy-hugo2XX/content/posts/dealing-with-storm-damage-to-trees/index.md

 **Evaluating Tree Damage: ** Once the immediate danger has passed, begin to assess the extent and type of damage to your trees:

 1. **Minor Damage (Twigs, Small Limbs): ** Characterized by broken twigs, small branches (less than 5 cm / 2 inches in diameter), or minor shredding of leaves.
 These typically don't pose immediate structural threats.
-2. **Moderate Damage (Broken Limbs, Split Branches): ** Involves larger broken limbs (5
+2. **Moderate Damage (Broken Limbs, Split Branches): ** Involves larger broken limbs (5-15 cm / 2-6 inches in diameter), split branches, or sections of the crown.
-- 15 cm / 2
-- 6 inches in diameter), split branches, or sections of the crown.
 The main trunk and major scaffold limbs are still intact.
 3.

 **Major Damage (Large Limb Loss, Trunk Splits): ** Significant portions of the canopy are lost, large limbs are broken close to the trunk, or the trunk itself is split or significantly cracked.
 The tree's structural integrity is compromised.
 4. **Severe Damage (Uprooted, Trunk Snapped): ** The tree is leaning dangerously, completely uprooted (roots exposed), or the main trunk has snapped.

 These trees are generally beyond saving and pose extreme hazards.

-**Consider the Tree's Overall Health: ** * **Pre
-- existing Conditions: ** Was the tree healthy before the storm?
-Old wounds, decay, or weak crotches (V
-- shaped branch unions where branches grow too closely together, often with included bark) make trees more vulnerable to storm damage.
+**Consider the Tree's Overall Health: ** * **Pre-existing Conditions: ** Was the tree healthy before the storm?
+Old wounds, decay, or weak crotches (V-shaped branch unions where branches grow too closely together, often with included bark) make trees more vulnerable to storm damage.

 * **Species: ** Some tree species are inherently more brittle (e. g. , silver maple, Bradford pear) and prone to breakage, while others are more flexible (e. g. , willow, green ash).

-* **Location: ** Trees near structures, power lines, or high
-- traffic areas (e. g. , footpaths, roads) pose a greater risk when damaged.
+* **Location: ** Trees near structures, power lines, or high-traffic areas (e. g. , footpaths, roads) pose a greater risk when damaged.

 ##  Immediate Actions to Take